jpmorganchase/salt-ds/.changeset/friendly-islands-whisper.md

 ---

-Optional prop `id` is no longer passed down from `Overlay` to aria-labelledby in `OverlayPanel` aria-labelledBy should be passed down directly to the `OverlayPanel` via the a11yProps and id attached to the title element
+Optional prop `id` is no longer passed down from `Overlay` to aria-labelledby in `OverlayPanel` aria-labelledBy should be passed down directly to the `OverlayPanel` via and id attached to the title element

 ```tsx
 export const Default = (): ReactElement => {